 As a stunning Cycladic island nestled in the Aegean Sea, this cheap Greek island is only a 2 hour ferry ride from the popular cities of Santorini and Mykonos.
 Paros, Greece is adored by the local Greeks; boasting pristine beaches, hip nightlife, and picturesque white washed towns.

-Paros truly balances the best aspects of Greece with affordability, earning the high honor of being the cheapest Greek island to visit on a Greece vacation.
+Paros, as one of the best cheap Greek islands, truly balances the best aspects of Greece with affordability, earning the high honor of being the cheapest Greek island to visit on a Greece vacation.
 So, stick around!
 We are going to break down every cost on how to get to, what to do, and where to stay in Paros.
-Make sure to pick up your free travel planner - filled with packing lists, itinerary planners, and budgeting assistance - and take notes as we discover the cheapest island in Greece!

 Disclosure: This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.